methylDragon/coding-notes/Python 3/03 Python 3 - Object-Oriented Syntax.md

     # We're defining methods here!
 Think of them as class specific functions!

-    # Define a constructor method that runs each time a new isntance of the class is instantiated
+    # Define a constructor method that runs each time a new instance of the class is instantiated
     def __init__(self, name, height, weight, sound):
         # Initialise all the properties as input
         # We're setting these as protected because we want sub-classes to inherit them